 - Personalized medicine is real: Today, there are personalized approaches to the prevention, diagnosis, and treatment of CRC.
 For example, individuals with Lynch Syndrome may benefit from more frequent and intensive colonoscopies, while those with certain genetic variations may respond better to certain targeted therapies.

 - Lifestyle Factors Play a Role: Alcohol, smoking, and obesity are all associated with increased risks for CRC and other types of cancer.
 Conversely, maintaining a healthy diet, healthy weight, and physical activity are associated with lower rates of CRC and other cancers as well as heart diseases.

 Talking about cancer can be scary, but it is important to do so.
 Together, with increased awareness about the condition and access to screening and genetic testing options, we can work towards a future with lower rates of colorectal cancer and improved outcomes.

-Currently, Genexsure provides genetic counseling and testing through *** (insert hospital name).
+Currently, Genexsure provides genetic counseling and testing through various hospitals systems in Tennessee and Georgia.
 To find a genetic counselor near you, you can ask your primary care provider or gastroenterologist for a referral.
-Alternatively, please visit the National Society of Genetic Counselors page on ‘Find a Genetic Counselor’ (linked here) and input your zip code.
+Alternatively, please book an appointment with our genetics experts at Genexsure.com.

 Reference for Clinton’s declaration: https://clintonwhitehouse4.archives.gov/WH/New/html/20000301_1.html